Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 Credentials can be chained so that each is tried in turn until one succeeds;
 see [chaining credentials](#chaining-credentials) for details.

+All credentials have an async equivalent in `azure.identity.aio` with an `Async` prefix.
+See the [async credentials](#async-credentials) example for details.

 ## DefaultAzureCredential
 `DefaultAzureCredential` is appropriate for most scenarios.
 It supports authenticating as a service principal or a managed identity.
 Authenticating